 Introduction

-Texas Holdem is one of the most popular poker variants.
-It accounts for a majority of cash games, tournaments, and home poker games worldwide.
+Texas Holdem is one of the most popular poker variations.
+It is played worldwide in most cash games, tournaments, and home poker games.

-You have to start from the basics if you want to learn how to play the game.
+You must start from the basics to learn how to play the game.
 That’s exactly what you will find in this guide.
-Learn how to play, rules, hand rankings, tips & and tricks - everything you need to know about Texas Holdem Poker games.
+Learn how to play, rules, hand rankings, tips & tricks - everything you need to know about Texas Holdem Poker games.

 Objective

-In the end, you will learn a few tips & and tricks to master the game of Texas Holdem.
+In the end, you will learn a few tips and tricks for mastering the game of Texas Holdem.

 What is Texas Holdem poker?